A 7-year-old boy and his relatives are among the dozens killed in the Maui wildfires. Here’s what we know about some of the 111 lives lost – KION546

 Maui County confirmed the first group of victims’ names about a week after the catastrophic Lahaina fire started torching the historic town.

-They included Benjamin and Jantoc, as well as Virginia Dofa, 90; Robert Dyckman, 74; and Alfredo Galinato, 79.
+They included Benjamin, Galinato and Jantoc, as well as Virginia Dofa, 90; and Robert Dyckman, 74.
 All five victims lived in Lahaina.

 Two Mexican nationals also died in the Maui wildfires, Mexico foreign minister Alicia Barcena said.